Department of Instructional Design and Technology / TESOL

 The MATESOL program offers 36 hours of in-depth graduate study in the areas of applied linguistics, TESOL Methodology, Language Assessment and Evaluation, Sociolinguistics, Second Language Acquisition, Cross-cultural Communication, TESOL Research Methods, Computer-Assisted Language Learning in TESOL, Composition Theory and Rhetorics, and Literacy/Reading Theory and Practice.

-"The best method is one which you have derived through your very own careful process offormulation, try-out, revision, and refinement” (Brown, 2002).
-Write a two-page essay that includes:
+"The best method is one which you have derived through your very own careful process of formulation, try-out, revision, and refinement” (Brown, 2002).
+Write a two-page essay including:

 A. First, a critical discussion of this statement.

 B. Second, a description of your own ESOL/EFL methodology which includes your views/theory about:

 2) How a second language is acquired, and how it can be effectively taught.

 The essay will be worth a total of 20 points, 8 points for discussing/explaining the statement, 12 points for describing your theory and practice.